The Perfect Product for Nicotine Addiction

 Let’s pause for a moment to consider this curious situation.
 In the US cigarettes are freely and legally available for sale to anyone over 18 (21 in some states).
-As a result many people become addicted to smoking and because of this there are about 480,000 deaths from smoking-related diseases in the US every year.
-And the way the government is trying to deal with this is that when people are already addicted to the nicotine in cigarettes and find it difficult to stop smoking, they should be offered nicotine in some other form as a ‘therapy’ to help them.
-But because NRT doesn’t work very well they need to have other products or options available as quit smoking aids.
+As a result, many people become addicted to smoking and because of this there are about 480,000 deaths from smoking-related diseases in the US every year.
+And the way the government is trying to deal with this is that when people are already addicted to the nicotine in cigarettes and find it difficult to stop smoking, they should be offered nicotine in some other form to help them.
+But because NRT doesn’t work very well they now want to have other products or options available as quit-smoking aids.

 Isn’t there something a bit odd about this?
 Either nicotine-containing consumer products (especially cigarettes) should cease to be available, in which case the problem wouldn’t arise for those who don’t yet smoke, or we need a radical new approach to treating nicotine addiction for those already in this unfortunate position.

 It gets worse.
 The FDA is contemplating new measures that would enable cigarette companies to get non-cigarette nicotine-containing products approved as medicines to treat the nicotine addiction that their primary product, cigarettes, caused in the first place.